8 Days Bulgaria Itinerary: History, Ancient Sites & Monasteries

 • After a long journey to Sophia, it would be best to take it easy on your first day in Bulgaria.
 Sofia is the capital and the largest city of Bulgaria.

-• In late afternoon walk around Sophia city center.
-Then go to Vitosha Boulevard which is the main pedestrian street with many cafes, bars, restaurants and fashion stores.
-Dine at one of the authentic Bulgarian restaurants on Vitosha Blvd.
+• In late afternoon take a stroll through Sophia city center.
+Afterward, head over to Vitosha Boulevard, the bustling pedestrian street lined with numerous cafes, bars, restaurants, and trendy shops.
+Enjoy a nice dinner at one of the authentic Bulgarian restaurants on Vitosha Blvd.

 Best location to book your stay in Sofia is the City Center area.